TallKite/linnstrument-firmware/README.md

 *Details: Beware, if the column offset is 2 and the row offset is an even number, you lose half the notes and only get a whole-tone scale.
 In general, the column offset and the row offset should not have any common factors.
 If they do, both the row offset and the column offset will be displayed in red.*

 *Playing melodies with pitch bending can be tricky.
 A 1mm slide normally bends the pitch about 6¢.
 But an offset of +2 makes it 12¢, +3 makes it 18¢, etc. Thus to play in tune with a large column offset you may need both Pitch/X Quantize and Pitch/X Quantize Hold to be on.
-But if your column offset is +2, setting Quantize on and Quantize Hold off lets you play the skipped notes fairly accurately by sliding into the gap between pads.
-In fact, you can play 24edo quartertones on a normal 12edo LinnStrument fairly easily this way.*
+(But if your column offset is +2, setting Quantize on and Quantize Hold off lets you play the skipped notes fairly accurately by sliding into the gap between pads.
+In fact, you can play 24edo quartertones on a normal 12edo LinnStrument fairly easily this way.)*

+*You can also use mismatched bend ranges.
+For example, set your LinnStrument to 24 semitones and your synth to 12 semitones.
+Now sliding by 1 pad bends by 1 semitone, as usual.
+Bends are easier to control, but when you slide up to a note and then play it again without sliding, the bent pitch won't match the unbent pitch.
+So this method works best when only small bends are used.*

 PER-SPLIT ROW OFFSETS